siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 a handled number can be written as $N=n^2$, so the cross term becomes available as relation data instead of being hidden by ordinary inventory arithmetic.

-where the descriptor satisfies:
+The descriptor satisfies:

 $$
 -1 \le d(U,V) \le 1
 $$

 The descriptor is not a negative ultrareal.
+It is relation data.
+It can express a degree of alignment, a degree of opposition, or another relation between the inner states.
+At the endpoints, $d(U,V)=1$ means aligned and $d(U,V)=-1$ means rotated into opposition.
+The scalar used in this two-term square-form may come from angular, hyperbolic, tangential, or other relation structures, as long as the coefficient entering the addition law lies in the bounded interval above.

-It is a degree of opposition.
-It does not have to be an angle.
-For vector-like or phase-like quantities, however, it is often useful to write an angular representation:
+For vector-like or phase-like quantities, it is often useful to write an angular
+representation:

 $$
 d(U,V)=\cos\phi.
 $$

-If that relation is written in Euler form as $e^{i\phi}$, the $i\phi$ records the turn of the inner state.
-Other ultrareal quantities need not be vectorial and need not have such an angle, but they still have an interaction descriptor.
-The ultrareal magnitude remains positive-definite.
+The angle form is useful when the quantities carry orientation.
+It is not a requirement on ultrareal quantities.

 In this sense, addition in the ultrareals makes the parts whole through interaction.

+## No Negative Ultrareals

-A similar distinction clarifies minus-signed numbers. **There are no negative ultrareals.**
-There are opposing positive ultrareals: two positive square-forms can meet through opposed inner orientations.
-A minus-signed value is different.
-It is a rotated square-value:
+**There are no negative ultrareals.** There are opposing positive ultrareals: two positive square-forms can meet through aligned or opposed inner states.
+Opposition belongs to relation, orientation, or joining; it does not make the positive square-form negative.

+For a single ultrareal, the precise modulus statement is that it is nonnegative, and positive except at zero:

+$$
+|U|=U=u^2\ge0,
+\qquad
+|U|=0 \Longleftrightarrow U=0.
+$$

+Because the form is a square, it is also natural to call the ultrareal layer positive-definite in the square-form sense.

+## Rotations and Phases of Number Densities

+A minus-signed value is different from an opposing ultrareal.
+It is a rotated
+square-value:

 $$
 -U = (iu)^2,